viperleed/viperleed/doc/content/measurement/setup_measurements.rst

  * **File** – Load existing measurements for review.
 Loaded measurements are displayed in the data plot.
  * **Devices** – Edit camera and controller settings.
 Selecting a camera opens a live preview window.
 Settings for new devices can be created by selecting the corresponding device from this menu.
- * **Tools** – Hardware-related utilities, such as the firmware upload tool for the ViPErLEED hardware controller and a bad-pixel calibration tool.
+ * **Tools** – Hardware-related utilities, such as the firmware upload tool for the ViPErLEED hardware controller and the bad-pixel calibration tool.
  * **View** – Reopen the data plot if it has been closed.
  * **Settings** – Reopen the system settings dialog.
  * **About** – Display software information.

-Once the system settings have been configured, ViPErLEED is ready for firmware upload, bad pixel calibration, and data acquisition.
+Once the system settings have been configured, ViPErLEED is ready for firmware upload, bad-pixel calibration, and data acquisition.

 Uploading firmware
 ==================